-When you add a flow with Power Automate pane disabled, you must choose a behavior property of the control or the component that you want to associate with the flow.
-Adding flow in this case clears any formula already associated with the chosen property (when the flow reference is added).
+When you add a flow with the Power Automate pane disabled, you must choose a behavior property of the control or the component that you want to associate with the flow.
+Adding a flow in this case clears any formula already associated with the chosen property (when the flow reference is added).
 This means that any existing formula would be removed, and you have to carefully make a copy of the existing formula before adding the flow in order to preserve it.
 You can then paste your copied formula back after the flow reference has been added.

 For example, on a button's OnSelect property, adding the flow removes your existing formula, and you have to carefully make a copy of the existing formula before adding the flow.
-The following example shows the process with Power Automate pane disabled.
+The following example shows the process with the Power Automate pane disabled.
 In this case, the formula added for the button property is removed to reference the added flow.

 Whereas with the Power Automate pane enabled, any existing formula is preserved automatically (isn't removed).
 You can add the flow reference in the formula for a behavior property as per your requirement.

-The following example shows the process with Power Automate pane enabled.
+The following example shows the process with the Power Automate pane enabled.
 When the flow is added, the existing formula for the button's OnSelect property is preserved, and the flow reference isn't added automatically.

-Now you can reference the flow through regular process of updating the formula for the control or component—as explained earlier.
+Now you can reference the flow through the regular process of updating the formula for the control or component—as explained earlier.